Hong Kong Suspends China Extradition Bill After Protests

 Lam said she “felt heartbroken” by the violence, adding that “this is a time for a responsible government… to restore as quickly as possible the calmness of society.”

 Authorities said 81 people were injured, 22 of them law enforcement officials, in the worst unrest the city has seen in decades.
 Police labeled the protest a “riot,” and said they fired 150 canisters of tear gas, “several rounds” of rubber bullets, and about 20 beanbag shots.

-Amnesty International said the police used “excessive force” against largely peaceful protesters.
+Amnesty International accused the police of using “excessive force” against largely peaceful protesters.
 A demonstration mostly of concerned mothers rallied in the city center on Friday, some holding signs reading, “don’t shoot our kids.”

-The Civil Human Rights Front, the pro-democracy coalition that organized the protests, said another march scheduled for Sunday will proceed as planned.
+The Civil Human Rights Front (CHRF), the pro-democracy coalition that organized the protests, said another march scheduled for Sunday will proceed as planned.
 The group said in a statement that the purpose of the demonstration is to condemn the use of force by police brandishing “lethal weapons.”

-The group is also demanding that police withdraw their characterization of the protest as a riot, and release participants who were arrested without charge.
+The group is also demanding that police withdraw their characterization of the protest as a riot, and release participants who were arrested, without charge.
+Demonstrators have further called for Lam to both fully retract the bill and step down as the city’s Chief Executive.

+“Tomorrow’s protest sends a very important message: It tells Carrie Lam that we do not accept her response today,” Jimmy Sham, the convenor of CHRF, told reporters after the government’s press conference.
+“We tell the 1.03 million who took to the streets on Sunday, we hope you all take another step, and encourage another person to come down too.”

 Lam’s reversal follows intense pressure across broad sectors of society, as well as the international community, over concerns that the city’s democratic freedoms are eroding as an increasingly assertive Beijing seeks to exert greater influence.
 The former British colony was returned to China in 1997 under an agreement called “one country, two systems” that guaranteed its autonomy for 50 years, but many say Beijing is steadily chipping away at its freedoms.